-DriveHUD offers several default player type icon profiles that will display as you gain information on your opponents and build history with them.
-You can view, add, and edit the existing profiles by clicking on the player type icon at the bottom right hand corner of the HUD tab right by the selected stats section.
+DriveHUD 2 offers several player type icon profiles (default) that will display as you gain information on your opponents and build history with them.
+You can view, add, and edit the existing profiles by clicking on the player type icon at the upper right-hand corner of the HUD tab right by the selected stats section.

 Player profiles are based on the stats you’ve accumulated on your opponent.
 The more stats you have on your opponent, the more accurate the profile will become.
-Profiles are a general over view of what kind of player you’re facing.
-They should never be considered absolute, but should give you a quick visual representation of how your opponent is likely to play poker.
-Below is an over view of the different default player profiles included in DriveHUD:
+Profiles are a general overview of what kind of player you’re facing.
+They should never be considered absolute but should give you a quick visual representation of how your opponent is likely to play poker.
+Below is an overview of the different default player profiles included in DriveHUD 2:

 Fish – This is one of the easiest types of players to play against.
 They will play too many hands pre-flop, play their hands passively post flop, and go too far with mediocre hands they should have folded earlier in the hand.

 Standard Reg – This is a decent poker player who is an experienced online poker player.
 They generally play a solid starting range of hands but know a bit about when and how to mix up their starting ranges.
 They play pretty decent and aggressive postflop and don’t make a ton of mistakes.
 They will generally play what is considered a TAG (tight-aggressive) style of play.

 Tight Reg – This is a similar kind of player to the Standard Regular, but they will generally play a little tighter of a range pre-flop, and they will fold slightly more hands than they should post flop because of their slightly risk-averse nature.
 They play more of an ABC style of play that is right out of the poker book.